awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 00000070: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 00000080: 4141 4141 4141 4141 eeff                 AAAAAAAA..
 ```
-Now to find out AAAAAAAA and BBBBBBBB, we need an information disclosure vulnerability that gives us the base address of libc.so and libhwui.so.
-That vulnerability is not in the scope of this blogpost.
+In a normal Android system, because every processes are spawned from Zygotes, even with ASLR our addresses AAAAAAAA and BBBBBBBB do not change if WhatsApp is killed and restarted.
+However, they cannot persist a system reboot.
+To have reliable AAAAAAAA and BBBBBBBB, we need an information disclosure vulnerability that gives us the base address of libc.so and libhwui.so.
+That vulnerability is beyond scope of this blogpost.

 ## Putting everything together